k8snetworkplumbingwg/sriov-cni/README.md

 * `vlanQoS` (int, optional): VLAN QoS to assign for the VF.
 Value must be in the range 0-7.
 This option requires `vlan` field to be set to a non-zero value.
 Otherwise, the error will be returned.
 * `mac` (string, optional): MAC address to assign for the VF
 * `ipam` (dictionary, optional): IPAM configuration to be used for this network.
+* `spoofchk` (string, optional): turn packet spoof checking on or off for the VF
+* `trust` (string, optional): turn trust setting on or off for the VF
+* `max_tx_rate` (int, optional): change the allowed maximum transmit bandwidth, in Mbps, for the VF.
+Setting this to 0 disables rate limiting.

 ### Using DPDK drivers: